MSIA/2021-msia423-Ho-Sara-project/README.md

 ├── README.md                         <- You are here
 ├── api
-│   ├── static/                       <- CSS, JS files that remain static │   ├── templates/                    <- HTML (or other code) that is templated and changes based on a set of inputs │   ├── boot.sh                       <- Start up script for launching app in Docker container.
+│   ├── static/                       <- CSS, JS files that remain static │   ├── templates/                    <- HTML that is templated and changes based on a set of inputs │   ├── boot.sh                       <- Start up script for launching app in Docker container.
-│   ├── Dockerfile                    <- Dockerfile for building image to run app
+│   ├── Dockerfile                    <- Dockerfile for building image to run app │   ├── Dockerfile_update             <- Dockerfile for running makefile to update and ingest data
 │
 ├── config                            <- Directory for configuration files │   ├── local/                        <- Directory for keeping environment variables and other local configurations that *do not sync** to Github
 │   ├── logging/                      <- Configuration of python loggers
 │   ├── flaskconfig.py                <- Configurations for Flask API
+│   ├── algorithm.yaml                <- Configurations for src/algorithm.py
+│   ├── load.yaml                     <- Configurations for src/load.py
+|
+├── data
+│   ├── sample/                       <- Folder that contains sample data (static; syncs to GitHub) │   ├── daily/                        <- Folder that contains updated daily data (dynamic; does not sync to GitHub) │
+├── deliverables/
+│   ├── wikinews-06-07-21.pdf         <- Presentation explaining the project
 │
-├── data                              <- Folder that contains data used or generated.
-│   ├── sample/
+├── notebooks/
+│   ├── algorithm.ipynb               <- Notebook which evaluates metrics relating to the algorithm
 │
-├── deliverables/                     <- Any white papers, presentations, final work products that are presented or delivered to a stakeholder
+├── src/                              <- Source data for the project │   ├── algorithm.py                  <- Algorithm to filter out irrelevant results
+│   ├── db.py                         <- Functionality to create database and ingest new data
+│   ├── load.py                       <- Functionality to make calls to APIs, match news to wikipedia pages, and save data into tables
+│   ├── s3.py                         <- Function to load local file to s3
 │
-├── docs/                             <- Sphinx documentation based on Python docstrings.
-Optional for this project.
-│
-├── figures/                          <- Figures for deliverables and README.md
+├── test/                             <- Files necessary for running tests │   ├── test_db.py
 |
-├── models/                           <- Trained model objects (TMOs), model predictions, and/or model summaries │
-├── notebooks/
+├── Makefile
-│   ├── deliver/                      <- Notebooks shared with others / in final state
-│   ├── develop/                      <- Current notebooks being used in development.
-│
-├── reference/                        <- Any reference material relevant to the project │
-├── src/                              <- Source data for the project │
-├── test/                             <- Files necessary for running model tests (see documentation below) │
-├── app.py                            <- Flask wrapper for running the model
-├── run.py                            <- Simplifies the execution of one or more of the src scripts
+├── app.py                            <- Flask wrapper for displaying the filtered data ├── run.py                            <- Simplifies the execution the src scripts
 ├── requirements.txt                  <- Python package dependencies
 ```